Whiskey Business (film)

-Whiskey Business is a 2012 American made-for-television comedy film directed by Robert Iscove and written by Jed Elinoff and Scott Thomas.
+Whiskey Business is a 2012 American comedy television film directed by Robert Iscove and written by Jed Elinoff and Scott Thomas.
 The film stars Pauly Shore, Cynthia Preston, John Schneider, Tanya Tucker, Brad Borbridge and Ari Cohen.
 The film premiered on CMT on March 25, 2012.

 Plot

 The son of a New Jersey mob boss is framed for a murder he didn't commit.
 He goes on the run and ends up in Tennessee where he bonds with the residents of a small town.